eloialonso/persistence-diagrams-retinal-cells/README.md

 **Goal**: classify the selected pixel (red) as belonging to a *corner*, an *edge* or simply *background*.

-**How**: we consider the pixels of a ring (blue) centered on our point of interest, and use the following set of rules:
+**How**: we consider the intensity of the pixels (blue) located in a ring centered on our point of interest.
+Then, use the following set of rules:
 - if the intensity in the ring has two main peaks, then our point belongs to an edge
 - if the intensity in the ring has three or more major peaks, our point belongs to a corner
 - else, our point belongs to background.

 **Difficulty**: given the intensity in the ring, define the concept of *major* peak of intensity, in order to distinguish them from the noisy peaks and to count them.

-**Approach**: in the ring, consider the mapping angle -> intensity as a moutain relief.
-Then, use *persistence* to quantitatively differentiate between noisy peaks and major peaks.
+**Approach**: use *persistence* to quantitatively differentiate between noisy peaks and major peaks.

+### Persistence Diagram intuition

+In the ring, consider the mapping *angle -> intensity* as a mountain relief, where the angle is the horizontal position and the intensity is the altitude.
+Fill this landscape with water until the highest mountain is covered up.
+Then, slowly empty the water and keep track of two events:

+- when a mountain emerges, like an island (the **birth** of the mountain)
+- when the water level is so low that two previously-separated islands merge together (the **death** of the smaller mountain)

+Then, represent each mountain in the persistence diagram as a point of coordinates [birth, death].

 ### Building the persistence diagram